JohnEarnest/Decker/docs/format.md

 	- `col`: an integer; the selected column index, or -1.
 - `"contraption"`:
 	- `def`: a string; the ID of a contraption definition (Prototype).
-	- `widgets`: a dictionary of JSON objects representing the widgets contained in this contraption instance.
+	- `widgets`: a dictionary of LOVE objects representing the widgets contained in this contraption instance.
 The properties given here override any properties from the corresponding `widgets` of the contraption's definition.
 Note that the `pos` of any "inner" widget is relative to the `pos` of the contraption which contains it.

 The `{module:ID}` Chunk
 -----------------------